Steps to Starting a Business in Connecticut

 Step 6: Open a Business Bank Account

-Keeping your business and personal finances in separate bank and credit accounts makes it easier to track the business’s income and expenses.
+Keeping your business and personal finances in separate business bank and credit card accounts makes it easier to track the business’s income and expenses.
 Every bank is different, but in general, they will request:

 Sole proprietorship & partnership – Trade Name Certificate, EIN or SSN and owner(s) drivers license